TradeKing ReviewOpen an Account

 However, when testing TradeKing’s support for our 2013 Broker Review, we found that several competitors had caught up, and TradeKing, overall, had slipped from its once standout position.
 While our testing did not take place during the month of December 2012, when TradeKing’s merger with Zecco was in full force, it is worth noting that the merger may have had an impact.

-TradeKing's community, the Trader Network, is such an integral part of the TradeKing experience that it warrants its own section in this review.
+TradeKing's community, the Trader Network, is such an integral part of the TradeKing experience that it warrants its own section.
 The Trader Network allows clients to share their real trades, notes for why they made them, and interact with the rest of the community via blogs, forums and groups.
 The forums always seemed to be active, as of late, it seems clients have found other interests.
 Less than half a dozen topics were posted on each day with little to no trades being shared.

 Perhaps one of the most unique aspects of the Trader Network is the fact that TradeKing's CEO Don Montanaro, known as "bigdog" within the community, runs his own blog, posting at least once per week.
 In fact, in early 2013, the CEO hit a milestone, passing 1,000 total posts.
 Alongside “bigdog,” another staff member, "optionsguy," also blogs frequently.
 TradeKing also has their "All Stars" blog, which is a mix of market gurus and even staff members.

 Overall, the TradeKing community is a great place for clients to mingle and hone their skills.
 Newer investors especially will find the community to be helpful in getting questions answered and expanding their education.
 Like any forum, advice for strangers should be taken cautiously, however, the learning potential certainly outweighs any risks.

 Even though TradeKing’s primary site navigation is a nightmare, the exact opposite is the case for the research area, which has its own navigation menu that appears once a stock quote is pulled up.
 Looking at a quote of Apple (AAPL), for example, investors can seamlessly navigate from the quote snapshot page to charting, news, options chains, earnings, fundamentals, financials or insider analysis.